About the Provost

 Whittaker joined UCF as its Provost and Vice President for Academic Affairs in August 2014.
 Nearly a year later, he was promoted by UCF President John C. Hitt to Provost and Executive Vice President.

-Whittaker has served in multiple faculty and leadership positions at Purdue and Texas A&M universities.
-He most recently served as Purdue’s acting vice president for student affairs and was vice provost for undergraduate academic affairs since 2010.
-He is also a professor of agricultural and biological engineering.
+Before coming to Orlando, Whittaker served in multiple faculty and leadership positions at Purdue and Texas A&M universities.
+He served as Purdue’s acting vice president for student affairs and was vice provost for undergraduate academic affairs since 2010.
+He also is a professor of agricultural and biological engineering.

 “Dr. Whittaker has provided UCF with his experience, expertise and enthusiasm,” says President Hitt.
 “He has demonstrated exceptional leadership skills, thoughtfully managed a complex budget and successfully implemented new academic programs and policies.”